souravkatkar/bq-ddl-standardizer/Readme.md

   - Only one source system connection is active at a time.
   - "Clear" button resets source connection and UI.
   - Modularized codebase with separate route files for each database system.
+  - **All JavaScript code is now refactored into `static/js/app.js` for maintainability and a cleaner HTML template.**
+  - Toast notifications for alerts and feedback, positioned at the top-right for improved UX.

 - **Accessibility:**
   - ARIA labels for form controls.